coolcarly/coolcarly.github.io/blog/2024/June/pastry.md

 I think 2 hours is adequate enough to chill the pastry, however, I left it in the fridge until I wanted to use it.

+## Further preparation
 *2.6.24*<br/>
 I pulled the dough out of the fridge and unwrapped it.
 There were folding marks present, however once I rolled it out with a rolling pin, the dough became smooth again.
 I tried to roll it out as thin as I could and then cut it into three sections.
-One filled the inside of a pan, and the other is to act as a pie top (for dinner tomorrow night).
+One filled the inside of a pan, and the other is to act as a pie top (for dinner tomorrow night, see image 1 below).
 Both were covered and placed in the fridge again.

+| ![](./img/pastry3.jpeg) |
+|:---:|
+|*Img caption: Preparation of a pie (left) and the cheese triangles after baking (right)*|

+### Cheese trianges
 With the third section, I divided it into five small triangles.
 1 tsp of filling was placed in the centre of each triangle and then it was folded onto itself several times to make a triangle like shape.
 The triangles were placed in the oven to bake for 30 minutes.

 The filling consisted of:
-<div align="center"> 1/4 cup ricotta <br/> 1/4 cup crumbled feta <br/>  pinch of nutmeg + pepper <br/> 1/4 cup tasty cheese<br/> sprinkle of bread crumbs <br/> 1 egg </div>
+<div align="center"> 1/4 cup ricotta <br/> 1/4 cup crumbled feta <br/>  pinch of nutmeg + pepper <br/> 1/4 cup tasty cheese<br/> sprinkle of bread crumbs <br/> 1 egg <br/></div>

-| ![](./img/pastry3.jpeg) |
-|:---:|
-|*Img caption: Preparation of a pie (left) and the cheese triangles after baking (right)*|

 I have to say, I enjoyed this pastry!
 It tasted very savoury, and you could not pick up any sweetness, only from that of the cheese.

+### Spinach and ricotta pie
+On the menu tomorrow night!
+Stay tuned.